onyx-platform/onyx/doc/design/masterless.md

 -------------------------------------------------
 `accept-join-cluster`

-- Submitter: Peer (T) wants to confirm that peer P can join the cluster
+- Submitter: peer (T) wants to confirm that peer P can join the cluster
-- Purpose: Confirms that T has a watch on P's pulse node
+- Purpose: confirms that T has a watch on P's pulse node
-- Arguments: Pair of nodes {P Q} and pair of nodes {T P} to add to fully joined cluster
+- Arguments: pair of nodes {P Q} and pair of nodes {T P} to add to fully joined cluster
 - Replica update: dissoc {P Q} from `:accept` key, merge {P Q} and {T P} into `:pairs` key
 - Side effects: None
-- Reactions: Peer P flushes its outbox of messages
+- Reactions: peer P flushes its outbox of messages

 -------------------------------------------------
 `leave-cluster`

+- Submitter: peer (P) reporting that peer Q is dead
+- Purpose: removes Q from all activity, transitions P's watch to R and transitively closes the ring
+- Arguments: peer ID of Q
+- Replica update: assoc {P R} into the `:pairs` key, dissoc {Q R}
+- Side effects: P adds a ZooKeeper watch to R's pulse node

 -------------------------------------------------
 `peer-gc`

+- Submitter: peer (P) that wants to join the cluster
+- Purpose: Generates `leave-cluster` commands for any peers that are dead, but haven't yet been reported
+- Arguments: P's ID
+- Replica update: none
+- Side effects: P reads pulse nodes from ZooKeeper
+- Reactions: P sends `leave-cluster` commands to the log, for all peers with missing pulses

 -------------------------------------------------